jeremyschulman/django3-auth-saml2/README.md

-# Okta SAML2 integration for Django3 Apps
+# WIP: Okta SAML2 integration for Django3 Apps

 This package is derviced from [django-saml2-auth](https://github.com/fangli/django-saml2-auth).
 The updates are specific optimzations for: